 “Día de Muertos (Day of the Dead) in the East End”

 Celebrating life through the arts…

-Opening Reception: October 24th 6-9 pm
+Opening Reception: Friday October 28th 6-10 pm

-Closing Reception: November 2, 2014, 3 – 6 pm
+Closing Reception: Friday November 11th, 6-9 pm

 We continue the tradition of honoring our ancestors and remembering our loved ones by celebrating their life through art.
-Please bring a picture, memento or something you would like to leave honoring a loved one that has passed.

 The fourth annual Strictly Stencils art show presented by Popes with Paint and East End Studio Gallery.
 Show opens November 18th and closes November 25th, 6-9PM.
 Free entry.

 Stencils, stencils, and more stencils!!